Respiratory and thoracic cancers:

 Potentiated by strong CYP3A inhibitors; monitor closely.
 Potentiates CYP1A2, P-gp, or BCRP substrates; if unavoidable, reduce substrate dosage.
 May potentiate MATE1 or MATE2K substrates; if unavoidable, reduce substrate dosage.
 Antagonized by strong or possibly moderate CYP3A inducers; avoid.

-Peripheral edema, nausea, fatigue, vomiting, dyspnea, decreased appetite, constipation, diarrhea, cough; lab abnormalities, ILD/pneumonitis, hepatotoxicity, pancreatic toxicity.
+Peripheral edema, nausea, fatigue, vomiting, dyspnea, decreased appetite, constipation, diarrhea, cough; lab abnormalities, ILD/pneumonitis, hepatotoxicity, pancreatic toxicity, hypersensitivity reactions.

 Generic Drug Availability: